Spokane Car Accident Attorney

 Why, then, do some people drive in a careless or otherwise negligent manner?
 Presumably, it’s not because their intent is to cause harm to others or themselves.
 Yet through deliberate speeding, driving under the influence, or paying closer attention to their phone than to the road, they behave in ways that reveal their indifference, whether or not they like what that says about them.
 They have chosen unsafe driving behaviors.

 Car accidents are preventable.
 Safe driving is no accident.
 But safe driving does not just happen.
 The civil justice system is in place to hold accountable those responsible for car crashes.
 By enforcing the traffic safety rules, Sweetser Law Office does our part to keep people safe on the road every day.
+We invite you to join us in our quest to make our roadways a little safer from car crashes in Spokane.

 Statistics cannot tell the full story.
 The physical, psychological, emotional, financial, and societal loss for every person killed or injured in car crashes is enormous.
 Car accident injuries leave behind shattered families.
 More than half the people killed in traffic crashes are healthy adults between 15 to 44 years of age – often the breadwinners in a family.
 Their presence and contributions are greatly needed by their family and community.
 The loss of even one family member, co-worker, or friend as the result of another’s negligence is devastating.
 That’s why Sweetser Law Office is dedicated to enforcing the traffic safety rules that protect the community, because every life counts.